treeverse/lakeFS/design/open/acl/rbac-to-acl.md

   groups using the same GUI mechanism as used today for memberships (and for policies, ironically).

+We shall add appropriate options to `lakectl` to control policies at the new levels of granularity.

 ### Upgrade to simplified

 On startup, lakeFS will check the KV schema version.
 If it has not upgraded